top of page

 We struggled last season with physicality.
 Particularly where some opponents had players who had matured earlier.
 It has been a test to support my players psychologically at times and guide them through this challenging time in their life and some of them have had a real block when seeing a tall 12/13 year old warm up against them!

-As we have began to instill this into the lads, we can
+As we have began to instil this into the lads, we can

 start to think about how we play based on the profile

-of the players we have avialable and their strengths
+of the players we have available and their strengths

 Formation.
 This allows us to try and gain a